Cray-HPE/docs-csm/install/common-pre-install/pre-installation-cpi.md

    If `cabinets.yaml` config file has not been created, create the `cabinets.yaml` using the following step, else skip the following step.

       (`pit#`)
-      1. Create remaining seedfiles,  unless they already exist from a previous installation.
+      1. Create remaining seed files,  unless they already exist from a previous installation.
          - [Create `cabinets.yaml`](../create_cabinets_yaml.md)

-1. (`pit#`) Assuming all seedfiles are under `$HOME/seedfiles` directory, copy the generated files under `${PITDATA}/prep` directory.
+1. (`pit#`) Assuming all seed files are under `$HOME/seedfiles` directory, copy the generated files under `${PITDATA}/prep` directory.

    ```bash
    cp $HOME/seedfiles/* "${PITDATA}/prep"